 DEWALT 7-1/4-Inch Circular Saw with Electric Brake

 The model is our highest recommendation for a lot of reasons.
-First, the price is extremely fair and you receive a considerable bang for your buck.
-Not only is this circular saw extremely precise and easy to use, but it also has some awesome additional features including a dust blower, electric brake, and more.
+First, the price is extremely fair, and you receive a considerable bang for your buck.
+This circular saw extremely precise and easy to use, but it also has some awesome additional features, including a dust blower, electric brake, and more.
 This saw has hundreds of positive reviews and has been around for quite some time.
-This product continues to be extremely popular for so many reasons! check out this circular saw and see if its a good fit for you!
+This product continues to be extremely popular for so many reasons!
+Check out this circular saw and see if it’s a good fit for you!

 Festool Circular Saw

-If you are looking for a circular saw more within a more reasonable budget but still wish to consider dust collection as a key point for sale, then there are several other brands that have invested in ensuring their circular saws are capable of effective dust management.
-The Porter Cable 324 Mag is a great saw at a great price of under $100.
-The dust port has a 205-degree rotation and it is clear to see and out of the way to not interfere with any of your sawing projects.
+If you are looking for a circular saw more within a more reasonable budget but still wish to consider dust collection as a key point for sale, then several other brands have invested in ensuring their circular saws are capable of effective dust management.
+The Porter-Cable 324 Mag is a great saw at a great price of under $100.
+The dust port has a 205-degree rotation, and it is clear to see and out of the way to not interfere with any of your sewing projects.

 Makita 5007F Circular Saw

-The Makita 5007F circular saw includes an additional dust blower that keeps the line that you are sawing free of debris to enable you to have a clean and clear line in which to cut.
-This is a really popular circular saw due to its high quality build, preciseness, and ease of use.
+The circular saw of the Makita 5007F includes an additional dust blower that keeps the line that you are sawing free of debris to enable you to have a clean and clear line in which to cut.
+This is a popular circular saw due to its high-quality build, preciseness, and ease of use.
 If you’re looking for more of a ‘budget-friendly’ circular saw, check out this unit.

 Other Popular Circular Saws (With Dust Collection)